ansible/event-driven-ansible/roles/install_ansible_rulebook/README.md

 Requirements
 ------------

-Some tasks in this role require privilege escalation and therefore you will need to provide the necessary credentials.
+Some tasks in this role require [privilege escalation](https://docs.ansible.com/ansible/latest/plugins/become.html) and therefore you may need to provide the necessary credentials.

 Example Playbook
 ----------------